-The case will be presented to the Grand Jury on Tuesday, January 17.
+The case was to be presented to the Grand Jury, Tuesday, January 17.
 Additional charges are probable.

 Mr. Anderson was a defendant in the November 1, 2004 home invasion and murder of Livingston fruit farmer Henry Gropp on Mill Road.
-He was convicted of second degree burglary and is currently on parole.
+Mr. Anderson was convicted of second degree burglary in that case and is currently on parole.

 The Sheriff’s Criminal Investigation Branch, deputies, crime scene technicians, District Attorney Paul Czajka and Assistant District Attorney David Costanzo are continuing the investigation.
 Sheriff’s investigators are also working with State Police investigators to determine if any of the suspects were involved in other home invasions.

 Sheriff Harrison said that the crime appears random as there is no connection between the homeowners and the perpetrators.
-The investigation revealed that the group had looked at one other residence before entering the home on County Route 17.
-The Sheriff said this is a serious incident which could have ended tragically.
-County residents should consider installing home alarms and are reminded to lock all doors and windows when home sleeping and when not at home.
+The investigation revealed that the group had scoped out one other residence before entering the home on County Route 17.
+The sheriff said this is a serious incident which could have ended tragically.
+County residents should consider installing home alarms and are reminded to lock all doors and windows when they are at home sleeping or not at home.

 “These are the times we live in and it’s unfortunate, but taking time to ensure that homes are secure and calling 911 whenever something suspicious is happening can make a big difference,” the sheriff said.